-Pat's average weekly costs are $\pm 50$ .
-Then his costs drop for six weeks to $\pm 45$ a week.
-He can ignore this, as the change is less than $\pm 10$ a week.
+Pat's average weekly childcare costs are ± 50 .
+Then his costs drop for 6 weeks to ± 45 a week.
+He can ignore this, as the change is less than ± 10 a week on average.

-After those six weeks, he starts paying £70 a week and expects this to be his payment from now on.
-That's an increase of more than £10 a week.
+After those 6 weeks, he starts paying \pounds 70 a week and expects this to be his payment from now on.
+That's an increase of \pounds 10 or more a week on average.
 He should tell us as soon as possible, as he is entitled to more help with his childcare.